icza/s2prot/README.md

 `s2prot` processes the "raw" data that can be decoded from replay files using an MPQ parser such as [github.com/icza/mpq](https://github.com/icza/mpq).

-The package is safe for concurrent use.
+The package is designed to be used by other packages or apps, and is safe for concurrent use.
+There is also an example CLI app that can be used standalone.

 _Check out the sister project to parse StarCraft: Brood War replays: [screp](https://github.com/icza/screp)_